quattor/quattor.github.com/_posts/2012-10-31-aquilon-prerequisites.md

 Dependencies for Aquilon on SL.
 If using the Yum-based SPMA, Yum will pull them in when installing the Aquilon RPM.

+We will try to provide a Yum repository with these external dependencies.
+In the mean time, these are the steps to build the missing bits yourself:

 ## Before we start: setting up mock

 We'll need to install `mock` in our systems.
 Just `yum -y install